Back to Website

 State files

-, Design Editor creates a state file representing all objects loaded in the editor.
-The difference is that the latter method also renders the product and generates URLs that link to hi-res and proof images.
-By default, these state files are saved in the ..\userdata\<someUserId>\states\ folder for a single user and they are kept forever until you delete these files manually.
-Design Editor does not automatically clean them up.
-At the same time, you can use the Web API to manipulate state files in your application: list available state files, delete state files, reload images in state files from their original sources, and more.
+Each time you invoke Editor.saveProduct() or Editor.finishProductDesign(), the Design Editor generates a state file that captures all objects loaded in the editor.
+The key difference is that Editor.finishProductDesign() also renders the product and generates URLs that link to hi-res outputs and proof images.
+By default, these state files are stored in the ..\userdata\<someUserId>\states\ folder for a single user and they are retained indefinitely until manually deleted.
+The Design Editor does not automatically clean up these files.
+At the same time, you can use the Web API to manage state files within your application, allowing you to list available state files, delete them, reload images in state files from their original sources, and more.

 When you need to enable common storage of state files for a load-balanced environment, refer to Load-balanced environment and learn how to use symlinks to work with state files in this case.